 Virtual Machines or VM’s let you run a different operating system on a single machine – referred to as the guest operating systems.
 This often proves useful when you need to test software on different operating systems, test upgrade scenarios, or do other activities.
 Also, when you have finished the task, you can revert the machine to its formal state.

-This given tutorial educates you on the topic how to configure Hyper-V and create Virtual Machines in Windows 10/8/7.
+This given tutorial educates you on the topic of how to configure Hyper-V and create Virtual Machines in Windows 10/8/7.

 In the first place, make sure that hardware virtualization support is turned on in the BIOS settings.